BFI Film Academy: Short Cut Film Fund

 We don’t expect you to have expert skills and knowledge, we just want to understand your idea better, as well as your approach as an aspiring filmmaker.

 Need some help?
-Check out BFI NETWORK South East’s resource page for filmmaking.
+Check out BFI NETWORK South East’s resource page for filmmaking or get inspired and watch the films by our 2023-24 awardees.

 If there are any barriers to you completing this application or if you think we can make it more accessible, please get in touch with us at: [email protected]